Modern Commercial Space

 New Housing Type

 The residents will enjoy open, spacious living/kitchen areas, covered outdoor balconies, and master suites with his and her walk-in closets, and large master baths.
-The sizable windows provide ample natural lighting, and the units have 10’ ceiling heights – with additional volume ceilings in the third-floor main living spaces.
+Large windows provide ample natural lighting, and the units have 10’ ceiling heights – with additional volume ceilings in the third-floor main living spaces.

 Resident parking is located underneath the street level, with access to the garage off Woodland Place.
 The commercial parking is located in a rear yard.
 The public parking lot will have an estimated 40 spaces with a designated commercial delivery zone and residential drop off area.
 In addition, 16 street parking spaces will serve the commercial.
 The parking lot is well screened with evergreen plantings and a buffer yard between the lot and the homes on Woodland Place.

-Parking for the sit-down restaurant will be provided in parking locations throughout the town center and a valet service.
+Parking for the sit-down restaurant in phase two will be provided in parking locations throughout the town center and a valet service.

 Landscaped green areas are also planned between the parking lot and the storefronts at the rear entries to the commercial spaces.
 The back of the building also includes numerous trees planted throughout the parking lot being considerate to the views from the residential units above.
 An interior galleria connects the parking lot to the front of the building and provides access to the main residential lobby.
-A 30-foot wide garden between the buildings also provide a nice amenity.
+A 30-foot wide garden between the phase one and phase two buildings also provides a nice amenity.

 The building massing responds to the vernacular architecture in Fort Thomas and is inspired by the buildings in Tower Park and the treasure trove of various styles of residential architecture in town.
 The material palette references the Tower Park buildings with stone masonry bases and columns, the masonry and glass corner feature, and with the two tones of red brick as the main building material.
 Millwork and cast stone detailing, along with balconies and projecting gable bays add texture and depth to the façade architecture.